 - 4x4 off-road driving

-Full details of all of these activities and places to visit are available at the house, but here are just some of our favourites.
+Full details of all these activities and places to visit are available at the house.
+In the meantime here are just a few of our favourites:

 Horsebridge (3 minute drive or 15 minutes walk)

 The bridge at Horsebridge (1 mile away) has been connecting Devon and Cornwall since monks built it in 1437.
 It's an interesting bridge and a great place to see the River Tamar which represents the border between the two counties.
 The small 15th Century local pub, The Royal Inn is our local.
 It's a former Nunnery and well known for its excellent food.

 The attractive and historic town of Tavistock is only 5 miles away.
 Don't miss the wonderful Pannier Market which has been operating for over 900 years and still opens 5 days a week!
 There’s also a farmers market on the 2nd and 4th Saturdays of the month selling some excellent local produce.
 You’ll find many small eclectic shops and restaurants around the town, as well as the usual high street shops and supermarkets.
 You can visit ‘The Wharf’ for various film, music and theatre events.
 History buffs might enjoy the tiny Tavistock Museum, or the ruins of Tavistock Abbey, largely destroyed by Henry VIII.
 And there’s the Tourist Information Centre if you need some more ideas.